lostplusfound/lostplusfound.github.io/_posts/2025-05-26-first-post.markdown

 ## Introduction

 👋 Hi there!
-I’m **Stephen**, a developer focused on civic engagement, digital privacy, and tech for social good.
-I believe in building tools that empower others — and in having fun while doing it.
+I’m **Stephen**, a developer focused on building tools that empower others and create change — and in having fun while doing it.

 On this blog, you’ll find a mix of things: thoughts on technology, updates on projects I’m working on, and occasional deep dives into my latest interests.